top of page

 RENAISSANCE

 By 2010 after a decade of stagnancy, despite record production, Queenstown was noticeably evolving.
 A noticeable artistic presence spurned a regular heritage and arts festival.
-When banking institutions closed a group of forward thinking locals formed a financial company and operated a banking franchise.
-The regrowth of the forests was clearly visual and the pining industry found a new niche market for recovered and salvaged timbers.
+When banking institutions closed, a group of forward thinking locals formed a financial company and operated a banking franchise.
+The regrowth of the forests had become clearly visual and the pining industry found a new niche market for recovered and salvaged timbers.
 Recognition of the NO DAMS controversy became a folklore type topic now discussed with little fear of confrontation.
 Change had already occurred.
+The Mt Lyell mine ceased production in 2014 and Queenstown has since become recognised as a spectacular wild place of artistic expression, a place of nature based tourism and adventure activities.
+Yet, Strahan and Queenstown retain an interestingly unique and spirited heritage of pioneer pining & mining on the wild frontier.

-Queenstown and Strahan are on the fringe of Tasmania's Wilderness World Heritage Area (TWWHA) recognised globally as a place of unspoilt ancient temperate wilderness.
+Queenstown and Strahan are on the fringe of Tasmania's Wilderness World Heritage Area (TWWHA), recognised globally as a place of unspoilt ancient temperate wilderness.
+TWWHA is of infinitely greater universal value than any exploitable natural resource.